The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Six Dimensions of the Asymmetry

 \textbf{Independence from D4.} Consider a non-incremental parser with full lookahead --- one that receives the complete string \(w = w_1 \cdots w_n\) before beginning analysis.
 Such a parser suffers D4 (it has only the surface, not the intention) but does \textbf{not} suffer D6: there is no temporal unfolding, no token-by-token surprisal, no expectation-based processing.
 Conversely, a stochastic generator with a temperature parameter suffers a form of D6 (non-zero surprisal at each step) but does \textbf{not} suffer D4 (it has full access to its own model parameters).

 D4 is a \emph{static} gap: what each agent knows in total.
 D6 is a \emph{dynamic} gap: how uncertainty evolves over the sequential processing of the string.
 A batch parser (CYK) suffers D4 but not D6.
 An incremental parser (Earley prefix probabilities) suffers both.
-This confirms their independence.
+This confirms their independence at the formal level --- the psycholinguistic \emph{prediction-by-production} perspective challenges this independence at the level of cognitive mechanisms (see the Acknowledgment below).

 \citet{hale2001probabilistic} proposed surprisal as a psycholinguistic model: processing difficulty is proportional to \(S(w_i)\). \citet{levy2008expectation} refined this into \emph{expectation-based comprehension}: difficulty is the cost of reallocating probability mass across competing hypotheses when a new word arrives. \citet{stolcke1995efficient} provided computational machinery: a probabilistic Earley parser computing \emph{prefix probabilities} \(P(w_1 \cdots w_i)\) at each position.